 Where to play your best soccer players?

+Should you put your best player there if a goalkeeper is such an important position?
 Not necessarily, but you should put your best goalkeeper there.

 There is not a one-size-fits-all answer for where to put your best player.